Towards understanding CG and GMRES through examples: The GMRES Method

 In practical computations we usually do not form the preconditioner explicitly, nor do we form the preconditioned matrix.
 Instead, we use inner iterations for the linear algebraic systems with ${\cal P}$.
 In addition, these inner iterations are usually based only on an approximation of ${\cal P}$, which is obtained, for example, by approximating a Schur complement.
 Clearly, the exact mathematical properties of the preconditioned matrix no longer hold for the approximate preconditioning, and therefore cannot be used for a rigorous analysis of the GMRES convergence behavior for the approximately preconditioned systems.
-The inexactness of the preconditioner can negatively affect the convergence behavior, as confirmed in Figure~\ref{fig:gmres_navier1}.
+The inexactness of the preconditioner can negatively affect the convergence behavior, both in terms of the rate of convergence and the maximal attainable accuracy, as illustrated in Figure~\ref{fig:gmres_navier}.

 Many publications, in particular in the context of linear algebraic systems in saddle point form, give bounds on the eigenvalues of inexactly preconditioned matrices, with the goal to show that under inexact preconditioning the few eigenvalues with large multiplicity are replaced by a few clusters of eigenvalues.
 Related to the clustering heuristics, it is worth considering the next two points.
 First, for highly nonnormal matrices even small perturbations can make these clusters very large.
 Second, in order to be meaningful for understanding the GMRES convergence behavior, such a perturbation argument for the eigenvalues needs to be complemented by additional arguments, since there is no guarantee that an approximately preconditioned matrix remains diagonalizable, and the convergence behavior for nonnormal matrices does not depend on the eigenvalues only; see Section \ref{sec:GMRESevery}.
 In particular cases, where the theoretical results on the distribution of eigenvalues indeed explain the results of practical computations, one should try to identify the particular properties (in the words of Lanczos ``the inner nature'') of the problem that makes this possible, starting with the mathematical model of the computationally investigated phenomenon.
-(See also the experiment in the following Section~\ref{sec:GMRESminpoly}.)
+(See also the experiment in the next Section~\ref{sec:GMRESminpoly}.)